uramen/apartments/README.md

-# Tenement - в переводе арендуемое помещение.

 ## Quick start

-1. Clone this repo using ssh `git clone git@github.com:uramen/tenement.git`.
+1. Clone this repo using ssh `git clone git@github.com:uramen/apartments.git`.
 1. Run `npm i` in Client and Server folders to install dependencies.<br />
 1. `npm start` in each folder to start the app.